cdl-geneseo/geneseo-dictionary/O/Open-Bar.md

 # Open Bar

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : Open Bar

 Created by  Lily Nelson on May 05, 2023

 A bar at some type of function where the drinks have previously been paid for either by the host or those who are attending.